 had all the characteristics of his most boldly imaginative work for [Armchair Theatre]: the rich chiaroscuro, the intricate camera movement …, the passion for vast, meaningful close-ups.
 The production also had one or two more startling touches, particularly in the brief, vividly New Wavy flashbacks in which suddenly we see what the characters are really thinking, not what they happen to be saying at the time.
 10

 1964 saw one of Saville’s greatest triumphs, again at the BBC.
 Hamlet at Elsinore was a full-length performance of Shakespeare’s play made on location using the new medium of Outside Broadcast (OB) video.
 The location was Denmark’s Kronborg castle, considered the play’s real setting.
 Made as a co-production between the BBC and the Danish television service, the play was epic in every respect and unprecedented in its scale.
 It was well received and critic Philip Purser later asserted that ‘Saville couldn’t have better demonstrated the infinite possibilities of location recording’.11 The same year Saville won the Television Guild award for drama production.
-He went on to further explore and refine the process of location video recording in 1974’s The Actual Woman – a production which saw the drama debut of new lightweight OB equipment – and 1982’s Boys from the Blackstuff.12
+He went on to further explore and refine the process of location video recording in 1974’s The Actual Woman – an early drama production to use a new lightweight form of OB equipment – and 1982’s Boys from the Blackstuff.12

 Although most of his work around this time was for the BBC, Saville continued to direct occasional instalments of Armchair Theatre for ABC.
 Perhaps most notable of these was his vivid and unusual production of Charles Wood’s Prisoner and Escort in 1964.
 Eschewing conventional sets, Saville recorded the drama around scaffolding and moving screens within an otherwise empty studio, with sound and lighting effects employed to help establish settings.
 Captions appeared thanks to close-ups on cards placed on the screens and the floor and at one point Saville directs the shot into the studio lighting gantry where the camera is seemingly fired upon by a soldier who takes no part in the rest of the drama.